Z0shua/HealthVidMetrics/README.md

 Sign up for OpenAI API access.
 Generate an API Key.
 Add it to your .env file.

-Rating Criteria
+## Rating Criteria
 The tool uses healthcare-specific quality benchmarks to evaluate YouTube content:

 DISCERN Score: Rates the reliability and quality of health information (1-5).
 Global Quality Score (GQS): A general score for the overall quality of the video (1-5).
 JAMA Benchmark Criteria: Analyzes Authorship, Attribution, Currency, and Disclosure (scores from 0-4).

-Contributing
+## Contributing
-We welcome contributions to EduTubeRater!
-Here's how you can help:
+We welcome contributions to to this project Here's how you can help:

 Fork the repository.
 Create a new branch for your feature or fix.